Articles > Healthcare > What is health informatics?

 What do professionals in health informatics do?

-Professionals in health informatics help regulate many of the IT processes that improve efficiency in healthcare.
+Professionals in this field of informatics help regulate many of the IT processes that improve efficiency in healthcare.
 They may create and implement IT strategies that make practitioners’ roles more efficient, for example.

 The day-to-day responsibilities of this role might vary.
-One day you might educate doctors in a particular department about new platforms that deliver medical records.
-Another day you might spend time upgrading a healthcare facility’s computer systems or conduct research into technology that directly supports patient care.
+One day it might be about educating doctors in a particular department about new platforms that deliver medical records.
+Another day, it might involve upgrading a healthcare facility’s computer systems or conducting research into technology that directly supports patient care.

 Other tasks may involve: